mycpptutorial/helloworld-cmake/README.md

 ## Environment Setup

 Make sure **g++** installed.
-If not go to http://kabiliravi.com/index.php/software/programming/mycpptutorial/environment-setup/build-and-run-your-first-application-with-gcc/ for more help.
+If not go to [Build and run your first application with g++](http://kabiliravi.com/index.php/software/programming/mycpptutorial/environment-setup/build-and-run-your-first-application-with-gcc/) for more help.

 Also make sure **make** command is installed.
-If not go to http://kabiliravi.com/index.php/software/programming/mycpptutorial/environment-setup/build-and-run-your-first-application-with-make/ for more help.
+If not go to [Build and run your first application with make](http://kabiliravi.com/index.php/software/programming/mycpptutorial/environment-setup/build-and-run-your-first-application-with-make/) for more help.

 Run following command to see if **cmake** is installed: